 After understanding enough about constipation’s symptoms, causes, and treatments, we recommend making some adjustments to your cat’s diet and lifestyle.
 Here are some tips that can help with, or even cure, this problem:

-- Add foods that are higher in fiber to your cat’s diet.
+Add foods that are higher in fiber and lower in residue to your cat’s diet.

 Now that we’ve discussed how much MiraLax for a 17-pound cat, how to use it, and other alternatives, you’ll need to observe your cat.
 If you notice that she’s not responsive to the medication within a week or shows any other symptoms or side effects, you should visit the vet’s clinic.